 Upon completion of the HCBS/LOC determination the UAS will display the outcomes immediately.
 The member will be found Eligible or Ineligible for HCBS.
+HHCM must notify the family within 5 business days of the outcome.

 Ineligible

 If a Child/Youth is found ineligible for HCBS, the HHCM needs to complete the DOH-5287 (Notice of Decision for Denial of Enrollment) and upload a copy into the chart.
 If at any point, there is a change in circumstance or at the request of the family or a provider the HCBS/LOC determination can be done again by the HHCM; there is no waiting period.
 If the member is deemed ineligible this must be recorded in the member's Health Home Plan of Care.